snowplow-archive/snowplow.github.com/_posts/2016-03-29-schema-guru-0.6.0-released.md

 $ ./schema-guru-0.6.0 {schema|ddl} {input} {options}
 {% endhighlight %}

-<h3>Schema Guru web UI and Spark Job</h3>
+<h3>Schema Guru's Web UI and Spark Job</h3>

-Web UI and Spark Job has no new features in this release, but as stated in [CLI update section][cli], if you were deriving enum sets with Spark Job, you now must specify `--enum-sets` without parameters.
+Schema Guru's Web UI and Spark Job have no new features in this release, but as stated in [CLI update section][cli], if you were deriving enum sets with the Spark Job, you now must specify `--enum-sets` without parameters.
 Also, you can safely use 0.4.0 versions of both Spark Job and Web UI without a fear to miss new features or bugfixes.

-<h2><a name="help">6.
+<h2 id="help">6.
 Getting help</a></h2>

 For more details on this release, please check out the [Schema Guru 0.6.0] [060-release] on GitHub.